Romea/romea-ros2-lidar/romea_lidar_bringup/README.md

 # 4) Supported LIDAR models

-Supported LIDAR receiver are listed in the following table :
+The following LIDAR models are currently supported by the package:

 |  type  |   model    |
 | :----: | :--------: |
 | sick   |  lmsxx     |
 | sick   |  tim5xx    |

-You can find specifications of each receiver in config directory of romea_driver_description package.
+You can find detailed specifications of each supported model in the romea_driver_description package's config directory.

-# 5) Supported LIDAE ROS2 drivers
+# 5) Supported LIDAR ROS2 drivers

-Only [sick_scan](https://github.com/SICKAG/sick_scan_xd) is supported for the moment.
-In order to it, you can specify driver item in LIDAR meta-description file like this:
+As of now, only the [sick_scan](https://github.com/SICKAG/sick_scan_xd) driver is supported.
+You can configure the driver section in the meta-description file like this:

-- Sick scan:
+- **Sick scan**:

 ```yaml
   pkg: sick_scan #ros2 driver package name